percona/percona-server/doc/source/diagnostics/stacktrace.rst

 Developers use the stack trace in the debug process, either an interactive investigation or during the post-mortem.
 No configuration is required to generate a stack trace.

-Implemented in |Percona Server| 8.0.21-12, stack trace adds the following:
+Implemented in *Percona Server for MySQL* 8.0.21-12, stack trace adds the following:

 .. tabularcolumns:: |p{5cm}|p{11cm}|